IBM/ai-on-z-101/docs/onnxdlc.md

 There are two WMLz based options:

+- **Machine Learning for z/OS**, which is a z/OS product that manages full model lifecycle and includes numerous features to improve performance for AI models and simplify deployment.
+    - Enables you to upload your ONNX model then compile and deploy at the push of a button.
+    - Supports server side mini-batching for ONNX/DLC model serving to get the best benefit out of the Integrated Accelerator for AI.
+    - Infuse AI into z/OS applications either through native CICS, IMS, and Java native scoring services or through using model server REST endpoints.

-- ** Machine Learning for z/OS Online Scoring Community Edition (OSCE)**, which is freely available and excels at enabling rapid prototyping and proof of concept exercises.
+- **Machine Learning for z/OS Online Scoring Community Edition (OSCE)**, which is freely available and excels at enabling rapid prototyping and proof of concept exercises.
     - Simple install to z/OS Container Extensions (zCX).
     - Enables you to upload your ONNX model then compile and deploy at the push of a button.
     - Includes serving capability that exposes REST end points to call from an application.
     - Available on the ibm.com WMLz page: ['Download trial code'](https://www.ibm.com/products/machine-learning-for-zos).

-- ** Machine Learning for z/OS**, which is a z/OS product that manages full model lifecycle and includes numerous features to improve performance for AI models and simplify deployment.
-    - Enables you to upload your ONNX model then compile and deploy at the push of a button.
-    - Supports server side mini-batching for ONNX/DLC model serving to get the best benefit out of the Integrated Accelerator for AI.
-    - Infuse AI into z/OS applications either through native CICS Cobol scoring services or by using model server REST endpoints.

-- Additional resources:
+- **Additional resources:**
     - If you are interested in trying WMLz OSCE, here is a quick self-directed exercise that demonstrates how to call a ONNX model from a z/OS Java program: [Demonstrating a z/OS application calling WMLz OSCE](https://github.com/IBM/ai-on-z-wmlzce-zos)

 **Linux on Z and LinuxONE** users can leverage the Deep Learning Compiler directly to create model programs that can be incorporated into serving environments or applications directly.